emirodriguezalc/portfolio/README.md

 ```

-#### 2. From root directory: CD into client, install, CD out of client
+#### 2. From root directory: CD into client, install, CD out of client:

 In the terminal: